 The University of Alberta International House (I-House) is part of an international affiliation of International House Worldwide, which seeks to provide students from various countries and cultures an opportunity to live and learn together in a community of mutual respect, understanding and international friendship.

 Since its opening in 2004, U of A I-House has been home to students from several different countries.
 Each academic year, the I-House accommodates 154 students from over 40 countries.

 In light of this diversity, living at I-House means sharing in an international potluck dinner with your floormates, learning a new language, exploring cultural customs and traditions, and enjoying casual conversations with world leaders.
 Both Canadian and international students are welcome.

 The uniqueness of I-House is not only in its diversity of residents, but also the offering of programs and events that are committed towards developing intercultural awareness.
 Programming is resident-driven, supported by staff and structured around a series of core events.
-For instance, I-House residents are represented by a voluntary Spokes Council, which works with Resident Assistants, a Residence Coordinator and a Global Education Coordinator, to plan and implement the House's programs.
+For instance, I-House residents are represented by a voluntary Community Council, which works with Resident Assistants, a Residence Coordinator and a Global Education Coordinator, to plan and implement the House's programs.